 Paris to Rome Trains FAQ

-Can you travel from Paris to Rome by train?
+Can you travel by train from Paris to Rome?

 Yes – a changeover in Milan or Turin is required for the quickest routes, but you can book train tickets from Paris to Rome in one booking.